Narcoterrorism: United States

+The designation of narcoterrorism by U.S. policy has been criticized for categorizing violent resistance to drug enforcement as a national security threat to justify the further militarization of the war on drugs.

 In 2025, by executive order, the United States expanded its approach in its counter drug campaign to designate foreign drug cartels as foreign terrorist organizations.
 This gave the United States military broad authority to employ military force against drug cartels and to target their leaders through direct military action.

-Examples

-Areas or countries that have experienced narcoterrorist activity or narco-warfare include:
+That year, Donald Trump formally pardoned the former president of Honduras, Juan Orlando Hernández, convicted of drug trafficking.

+Perspectives on origins